 Since its launch in January 2009, Wisconsin Watch has produced and distributed more than 350 major reports.
-Our professional and student journalists work both independently and in partnership with WPR, Wisconsin Public Television, and other for-profit and nonprofit news organizations.
+You can read all of our coverage here.

 This page compiles all of our major projects produced through our fact-checked, nonpartisan reporting.